maiko254/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories - Script that counts the number of directories and sub-directories in the current directory.

 12-newest_files - Script that displays the 10 newest files in the current directory.

+13-unique - Script that takes a list of words as input and prints only words that appear exactly once.